Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 2:** search for rows where food starts with “tu” but name does not end with “a”
+**Example 2:** search for rows where food starts with “tu” but name does not end with “a”:

 .. code-block:: sql